arthurreleven/ML-and-ChatBot/README.md

 # ML-and-ChatBot
-This is an repository for collage project.
+This is an repository for college project.